 What's the Difference Between Antique and Classic Car Insurance?

-What Qualifies As a Classic Car?
+What Qualifies as a Classic Car for Insurance in 2026?

-So, when does a car become a classic for insurance purposes?
-Well, there are essentially two definitions of classic cars, including the strict definition used by classic car insurance companies and the category more loosely and commonly used by the public, which often just refers to any older vehicle.
-Both definitions are used to describe vehicles that are at least 20 to 25 years old.
+There are essentially two definitions of classic cars: the strict definition used by classic car insurance companies and the category more loosely and commonly used by the public, which often just refers to any older vehicle.
+Both definitions describe vehicles that are at least 20 to 25 years old.

 However, there are subcategories of terms used to describe different types of vehicles between 20 and 100 years old.
+So, when does a car become a classic for insurance purposes?
 For our purposes, the term "classic car" describes any older vehicle, including true classic cars, antique cars, hot rods, modern collector cars, collectible cars, or any others that fall under the classic car, motorcycle, or truck umbrella.

 Classic Car Insurance vs. Regular Car Insurance

-Since there's no standard definition of what a classic car is other than using a vehicle's age to classify it, each insurer may classify your vehicle differently.
+Classic car insurance typically costs 30%-40% less than regular full coverage auto insurance.
+However, since there's no standard definition of what a classic car is other than using a vehicle's age to classify it, each insurer may classify your vehicle differently.
 Normally, this won’t affect your coverage, but each classic car insurance company handles these vehicles in its own way.

 There are many different categories that your classic car may fall into to qualify for classic car insurance instead of traditional auto insurance coverage.

-Type of Car Definition
+| Type of Car | Definition |

-Classic cars Typically, classic cars are vehicles between 20 and 40 years old.
-Some states and insurance companies, however, extend that timeframe even longer.
+| Classic cars | Typically, classic cars are vehicles between 20 and 40 years old.
+Some states and insurance companies, however, extend that timeframe even longer. |

-Antique cars Slightly older than classic cars, antique cars typically begin at 45 years of age or older.
+| Antique cars | Slightly older than classic cars, antique cars typically begin at 45 years of age or older. |

-Vintage cars Vintage cars are generally considered to be vehicles built before 1925, in the earliest days of the automobile.
-Other definitions may have a narrower window of cars built between 1919 and 1930.
+| Vintage cars | Vintage cars are generally considered to be vehicles built before 1925, in the earliest days of the automobile.
+Other definitions may have a narrower window of cars built between 1919 and 1930. |

-Kit and replicas Kits and replicas are vehicles you can build yourself or buy that appear similar to famous classic cars.
-They are valuable in their own right and have their own classification.
+| Kit and replicas | Kits and replicas are vehicles you can build yourself or buy that appear similar to famous classic cars.
+They are valuable in their own right and have their own classification. |

-Muscle cars and hot rods Hot rods and muscle cars are typically modified with extra parts built for performance, or even comfort, in the case of street rods.
+| Muscle cars and hot rods | Hot rods and muscle cars are typically modified with extra parts built for performance, or even comfort, in the case of street rods. |

-Modern collector cars Often created as special edition cars, they have unique features that set them apart from regular cars.
-They're typically built after 1990 but still fall within the ‘classic car’ realm of insurance.
+| Modern collector cars | Often created as special edition cars, they have unique features that set them apart from regular cars.
+They're typically built after 1990 but still fall within the ‘classic car’ realm of insurance. |

-Exotics and sports cars If your collector car is especially built for speed, it may fall under this category.
-Some of these vehicles are involved in racing, which often excludes coverage while on the track.
+| Exotics and sports cars | If your collector car is especially built for speed, it may fall under this category.
+Some of these vehicles are involved in racing, which often excludes coverage while on the track. |

 These categories aren’t set in stone and vary with each state and insurance company.
 They mainly serve to help organize the different types of vehicles rather than just having one broad classic car category.